calaldees/teachingWorkshops/teacherTraining/primary.md

 * Computing was allocated 1 hour a week
   * Computing was always the first subject to be dropped
-  * Canceled once every 2 weeks -  christmass play, other activities
+  * Canceled once every 2 weeks - christmas play, other activities

 * Computer rooms
   * One computer room for a small school